dereklpeck/dereklpeck.github.io/about.md

 permalink: /about/
 ---

 A generalist by nature.
-Software Engineer by trade.
+Software Engineer and consultant by trade.
 I love family and friends.
 I enjoy reading, cooking, exercise, games, fishing, camping, and the outdoors.

 And I tell dad jokes.